Skip to main content

 Entities

 The Entities package is a modern high performance Artemis based Entity Component System.
 Many of the features found in this implementation were inspired by artemis-odb.
 Although, many others were also studied during development.
-As you'll see the systems are designed to feel familar to MonoGame developers.
+As you'll see the systems are designed to feel familiar to MonoGame developers.

 What is an ECS?